RIG IT YOUR WAY !

 The middle strap connects to the centre dees of your main girth, so the flank girth won’t slip backwards.

-Choose your Rigging / Girth Straps
+ChoosING your Rigging / Girth Straps

 Your first choice is between leather or synthetic straps and this often comes down to personal preference.
 Do you prefer the strength and reduced bulk of synthetic straps? or the more traditional look, softer feel and mild ‘give’ of leather straps?